fjames86/frpc/README.md

 You still need to buffer writes because you need to know how much you intend to write before you've written it.
 * Could make it easier to add more transports, e.g. SSL/TLS stream, writing to shared memory etc. Probably not much call for this though.
 * UDP multicast?
+* Currently no way to define transient programs, i.e. programs which get assigned a random program number at runtime.
+* Need to support batching in some sort of useful way.
+So that a client can setup a connection and use wait-for-input to process replies.
+Basically need a pair of functions to send requests and receive replies from the connection.
 * The XDR serializer is probably not as efficient as it could be, but who really cares so long as it works.
 * Developed using SBCL on Windows.
 Also tested with Clozure CL on Windows, LispWorks on Windows and SBCL on Linux.